What is an Organization Chart in Excel?

 - Half Circle Organization Chart

-- Formatting can be applied on Organization Chart in terms of applying the colors and the styles.
+- Formatting can be applied to Organization Chart in terms of applying the colors and styles.

 - Design – > Change Colors allows you to change the colors

 - Design – > SmartArt Styles allows you to change the styles.